 “Regular sunglasses are necessary outdoors, but they are made to block all types of light, not just the painful kind.
 So the more you wear sunglasses inside or keep yourself in the dark, the more sensitive your eyes are likely to become over time,” says Dr. Katz.

-Precision-tinted FL-41 lenses from Axon Optics block the painful light without dark adapting your eyes.
-The technology is always improving to increase protection and decrease color distortion.
-Safe to wear all day, every day, Axon Optics lenses or contacts can help you live your life in any type of lighting, without being uncomfortable.
+Axon Optics powered by Avulux lenses block the painful light without dark adapting your eyes.
+They are the only clinically proven lenses that precisely filter light to help people living with migraine.
+Safe to wear all day, every day, our Avulux lenses can help you live your life in any type of lighting.